This article is about the ways nonprofits can use remote assistance software.

 Another example involves an organization we’ve supported with our technology.
 Help Lightning collaborated with UAB’s Youth Safety Lab and Safe Kids International to help parents install child car seats correctly.

 This also means that organizations can substantially expand the number of people who could offer aid, not just those available locally.

 Curious how remote visual assistance can distinguish your nonprofit and support your mission?
-Contact us for more information or request an interactive demo.
+If you are interested in Remote Assistance Software for Nonprofits, contact us for more information or request an interactive demo.
 You can also learn about our community-based program, SidebySide, that provides free or discounted access to our remote assistance technology for nonprofit organizations around the world.